micheleangioni/sls-node-ts/readme.md

 In order to customise the CORS response, check the [Middy CORS middleware](https://github.com/middyjs/middy/blob/master/docs/middlewares.md#cors). and the `handler.ts` file.

-Furthermore, in order to properly [use CORS with lambda authorizers](https://serverless.com/blog/cors-api-gateway-survival-guide/), their headers must be configured manually in the `serverless.yml` file.
+Furthermore, in order to properly [use CORS with lambda authorizers](https://serverless.com/blog/cors-api-gateway-survival-guide/) with REST API (AWS Gateway V1), their headers must be configured manually in the `serverless.yml` file.

 ### <a name="devents">Domain Events